lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.10 Events

 The MCS outputs every state change as events, according to the requests from Rubin.
+This has been extensively tested.

 ### 3.10.10.1 Discrete State Reporting

 The MCS outputs every state change as events, according to the requests from Rubin.
+This has been extensively tested.

 #### 3.10.10.1.1 Report Named States as Integers

 There are defined enums for reporting the different states of the system.
+This has been extensively tested.

 #### 3.10.10.1.2 Obtain Full State

 There is a command available in the MCS for requesting the current state of all the system, this command is accepted even when the one who requests is not the commander.
+This has been extensively tested.

 ## 3.10.11 Time